Lubenem/Dating_Quest_v4/CodingLog/CodingLog_26.10.25.md

 ## <Dashboard>
 ## <Calendar>

+## <NextSteps>
+[] Calendar, should look nice, streak logic with fire emojis (if that day the approaches goal for that day was satisfied) [] Level system:
+ - we start from 1st level, if you are not doing a base of 1 appraoches for 3 days in a row => you go to 0 level (approaches goal: 1)
+ - 3 times 10 approaches a day in a row => go to 2nd level, approaches goal: 15
+ - 3 times 15 approaches a day in a row => go to 3rd level, approaches goal: 20
+ - 3 times 20 approaches a day in a row => go to 4th level, approaches goal: 25
+ - 3 times 25 approaches a day in a row => go to 5th level, approaches goal: 30
+* If you do less approaches then level's base (e.g. 1 level base is 1, 2 level base is 10) for 3 days in a row you lose one level.
+This way if you stop playing game, every 3 days you loose level
+* The approaches daily goal for each level should be configurable (const)
+* Remove the `App.defaultDailyGoal: 15,` from consts, not needed anymore, instead give me the ability to set `currentLevel` set to null by default (meaning defined by the system and users progress), but if not null, use the level from consts (for testing)
+* Display the current level nicely on the top bar, add the fire icon if there is a more than 2 days of achiveing the day goal, if more then 3 days, add 3 fire icons

+## <Field2Fixes>
+[x] Let's introduce two app modes `BasicMode` and `FullscaleMode`
+* `FullScaleMode` contains everything we have right now.
+* `BasicMode` only includes Dashboard page, Bottom Bar with one nav item, and topbar with progress, no map, no geolocation traking, just counters, the locations can be saved as null or smth like that, and it will be fine.
+* When the user opens the app first time we ask for the geo locations right,
+ - if given => `FullscaleMode`
+ - if refused => `BasicMode`
+* When asked for geo once, remember the answer and don't ask again, till the app is reinstalled
+* In the future `FullscaleMode` will require payed subscription (don't worry about that right now) [x] Move The daily approaches goal variable to consts, so I could configure it, and set 15 instead of 10

+# [Commits]

+## `26.10.25.Sun`

+## <Field2Fixes>
+* Introduced two app modes `BasicMode` and `FullscaleMode`

+## <Field2Fixes>
+* Map | Improved map clusters logic

+# [Done]

 ## <Field1Fixes>
 [x] GPPs coordinates are not saving correctly, I need to reaload the app each time to update the position